 Strawberries were on sale when I went grocery shopping last week, and I couldn't resist buying a package.
 As soon I got home, I had to try one, then another, and I just couldn't stop.
 They were so sweet and juicy, and I couldn't remember the last time I had a strawberry so good!

-I did a little research, and the filling for most icebox cakes is either whipped cream or pudding.
+I did a little research before starting, and the filling for most icebox cakes is either whipped cream or pudding.
 For my cake, I combined cream cheese and whipped cream, and I added a little lemon, too.
-The result is a rich, lemony filling that’s reminiscent of cheesecake (my favorite).

-Of course, it wouldn’t be a Red, White, and Blue Icebox Cake without some berries.
+Of course, it wouldn't be an easy Red, White, and Blue Icebox Cake without some berries.
 I used strawberries and blueberries, but raspberries or blackberries would be delicious, too.

 - 1 pint heavy cream